The short answer is “absolutely!”

 Low-Fat or Whole Fat Dairy Foods – The Choice Is Yours

 While the original DASH diet (now nearly 20 years old) encouraged low-fat and fat-free dairy foods, more recent research has shown that the DASH eating plan can be modified to include whole milk, yogurt and cheese without sacrificing health benefits.
-Researchers saw similar blood pressure–lowering benefits in the participants enjoying whole milk dairy foods as those eating low-fat and fat-free dairy foods as part of their DASH diet – the full-fat dairy consumers also saw reductions in triglycerides.
+Researchers saw similar blood pressure–lowering benefits in the participants enjoying whole milk dairy foods as those eating low-fat and fat-free dairy foods as part of their DASH Eating Plan – the full-fat dairy consumers also saw reductions in triglycerides.
 The key lies in staying within personal calorie limits.

 Studies have shown that people who regularly enjoy milk, cheese and yogurt have a lower risk of both heart disease and stroke – so aim for the recommended three servings of dairy foods daily, along with a variety of fruits, vegetables, whole grains and lean meats.